Complaints

 Review of your complaint

-If you are still not happy after the bureau’s response, you can request a further review.
-The bureau should provide details on how to do this.
+If you are still not happy after the response, you can request a further review.
+You will be provided with details on how to do this.

 Review by an independent arbiter

-If your complaint is not upheld and you indicate that you are not satisfied and want to progress further you must write to the CEO within two calendar months from the date of receipt of CAS’ response to the complaint.
-The CEO will write to an appropriate independent arbiter who is entirely separate from the CAB service.
+If your complaint is not upheld and you are not satisfied and want to progress further, you must write to the CEO within two calendar months from the date of receipt of Citizens Advice Scotland’s response to the complaint.
+The CEO will write to an appropriate independent arbiter who is separate from the Citizens Advice service.
 You will be notified accordingly.

-The arbiter will be asked to review the Association’s handling of the complaint and whether the final decision had been fair.
+The arbiter will be asked to review the Association’s handling of the complaint and whether the final decision was fair.

-The full report of the independent arbiter will be sent to CAS and the arbiter will notify you of his/her decision.
+The full report of the independent arbiter will be sent to Citizens Advice Scotland and the arbiter will notify you of their decision.
 The arbiter’s decision is final.

 Financial Ombudsman Service